 - Participation and service to University organizations or commissions (Examples: EMS Student Council, Interest House, IFC/Panhellenic Council, UPUA, Faculty Senate, FISE, etc.)

-- Participation in local, state, or federal government (Examples: Congressional Fellow, voter registration, etc.)
+- Participation in local, state, or federal government (Examples: Congressional Fellow, Volunteer helper with voter registration, etc.)

 - Civic and volunteer service (Examples: Habitat for Humanity, Food Bank, Big Brother/Sister, Red Cross Blood Drive, Meals on Wheels, etc.)

-- Demonstrated commitment to diversity (Examples: World in Conversation discussion facilitator, LGBTQA; Commissin on Racial/Ethnic Diversity.)
+- Demonstrated commitment to diversity (Examples: World in Conversation discussion facilitator, LGBTQA; Commission on Racial/Ethnic Diversity.)

 - Peer mentoring